 I'm interested in language as a communicative and computational tool.
 People learn to understand and generate novel utterances from remarkably little data.
-Having learned language, we use it acquire new ideas and to structure our reasoning.
+Having learned language, we use it acquire new concepts and to structure our reasoning.
 Current machine learning techniques fall short of human abilities in both their capacity to learn language and learn from language about the rest of the world.
-My research aims to (1) understand the computational mechanisms that make efficient language learning possible, and (2) build general-purpose intelligent systems that can communicate effectively with humans and learn from human guidance.
+My research aims to (1) understand the computational foundations of efficient language learning, and (2) build general-purpose intelligent systems that can communicate effectively with humans and learn from human guidance.

-I'm an assistant professor at MIT in EECS and CSAIL.
+I'm the X Consortium Assistant Professor at MIT in EECS and CSAIL.
 I did my PhD work at Berkeley, where I was a member of the Berkeley NLP Group and the Berkeley AI Research Lab.
 I've also spent time with the Cambridge NLIP Group, and the Center for Computational Learning Systems and NLP Group at Columbia.

 Prospective students: apply through the MIT graduate admissions portal in the fall.
-(I'm afraid I can't respond to emails individually.)
+Please read my advising statement if you're considering applying.
 Prospective visitors: I do not currently have openings for visiting researchers.
 (I'm afraid I generally can't respond to individual emails about either grad admissions or visitor positions / internships.)

 Some current research directions:

 Much of humans' abstract knowledge comes from abstract descriptions, but almost all machine learning research focuses on learning from comparatively low-level demonstrations or interactions.
 How do we enable more natural and efficient learning from natural language supervision instead?

 Modular multitask reinforcement learning with policy sketches (ICML 2017)